How answering “Who controls Gaza?” can tell you a lot about why today’s election is so important.

 Israel also controls most of Gaza’s taxation.
 It sets the international customs rates and Value Added Tax (VAT)—which is included in the price of any goods—for all goods sold in Gaza and the West Bank.
 Israel collects the VAT or customs fees from the merchants, and then it has the power to transfer these taxes to the Palestinian Authority.
 When Israel chooses, it can (and often has) withheld these taxes when it has disputes with the Palestinians.
 Hamas has gotten around some of this by levying its own taxes on goods smuggled into Gaza from Egypt through tunnels (not to be confused with the tunnels Hamas built for military reasons).
 Most of these tunnels were destroyed recently by Egypt, crushing Gaza’s economy, and in the past, Israel has also taken action against these smuggling tunnels.

-On the ground inside Gaza, do not let anyone tell that Israel completelywithdrew; Israel actually controls several buffer zones inside of the Gaza Strip, totaling 17 percent of all Gaza’s territory and one-third of all of its farmland.
-These zones include an officially off-limits zone, and a further zone which is a “grey-area.”
+On the ground inside Gaza, do not let anyone tell you that Israel completely withdrew; Israel actually controls several buffer zones inside of the Gaza Strip, totaling 17 percent of all Gaza’s territory and one-third of all of its farmland.
+These zones include an officially off-limits zone and a further zone which is a “grey-area.”
 Any Palestinians in either zone risk being shot, and shootings are not uncommon.
 Furthermore, Israel destroys crops and structures within this zone multiple times a week, on average.
 Israel also says it maintains the right to militarily enter all of Gaza at will, which is clear from its repeated invasions and military operations conducted after the 2005 disengagement.

 Israel actually controls several buffer zones inside of the Gaza Strip, totaling 17 percent of all Gaza’s territory and one-third of all of its farmland.